pilotmoon/popclipweb/site/privacy.md

 ## Introduction

-I am Nicholas Moore, a sole trader in the United Kingdom doing business using the the trading name [Pilotmoon Software](https://pilotmoon.com/about).
+I am Nicholas Moore, a sole trader in the United Kingdom doing business using the trading name [Pilotmoon Software](https://pilotmoon.com/about).
 I run an independent software business and make my income by selling Mac apps.
 No part of my business involves gathering your personal data, tracking you, or targeting ads at you.
 I only collect information as necessary to provide my services to you, as described below.

 ## Buying from the Mac App Store